 A simple pleasure we do admit, but we loved this bag's well-constructed zipper tabs.

 We were also impressed with the bag's limited lifetime warranty and its excellent water-resistant shell.
 Overall, we feel this is an excellent all-purpose camping bag.

 The Dolomite, Rei Siesta, Kelty Callisto, and the Teton Sports Celsius XXL maintained perfect water resistance for the full 5 minutes of our water test.

 The Dolomite is the second lightest bag we tested and fits easily into its stuff sack.
-A fraction heavier and a little bigger than the Siesta, the Dolomite can also easily fit into various backpack sizes, down to a 58-liters, making it a good option for doubling as a backcountry bag in a pinch.
+The Dolomite can also easily fit into various backpack sizes, down to a 58-liters, making it a good option for doubling as a backcountry bag in a pinch.

 The Dolomite 20 has enough features to keep you happy and enough versatility to keep you on the move.

 As with most North Face products, this bag is filled with class and quality.
 After hours of testing, we feel it's worth its price tag.

 When it comes to bedding down for the night in a chilly mountain valley, bags like The North Face Dolomite 20 really can't compete with our Editors' Choice, the Teton Sports Polara 3-in-1 or the Slumberjack Country Squire 0.
 However, in all fairness, that's isn't really the Dolomite's niche or design.
 This is more of an all-purpose bag that's designed to be lighter, stylish and modern take of the warmer, heavier, flannel bags.
 We hope our review gave you insight as to whether you are leaning to old school or new school.